-Name Description Require administrative privileges Administrator privileges are required during agent installation.
-Behavior differs according to operating system: OS X: if selected, the agent will request the root password, corrupting the authentication dialogue.
-If not selected, some modules will not work.
-Windows: if selected, administrator privileges will be required to proceed with agent installation.
+Require administrative privileges

+Administrator privileges are required during agent installation.

+administrative Behavior differs according to operating system:

+- OS X: if selected, the agent will request the root password, corrupting the authentication dialogue.
+If not selected, some modules will not work. - Windows: if selected, administrator privileges will be required to proceed with agent installation.
 The option must be selected to target Windows Vista devices, when the user is a member of the Administrator group.
 In all other cases, leave the option blank.

-Include 64bit support (100 KiB) (Windows only) The executable supports 64bit machines (size will increase by 100 KiB).
-Include audio codec (200 (Windows only) The executable includes the audio codec (size will increase by 200 KiB).
-KiB) NOTE: even if this option is not selected, the agent will download the audio codec required for the type of evidence to be acquired at first synchronization.
+Include 64bit support (100 KiB)

+(Windows only) The executable supports 64bit machines (size will increase by 100 KiB).

+Include audio codec (200 KiB)

+(Windows only) The executable includes the audio codec (size will increase by 200 KiB).

+NOTE: even if this option is not selected, the agent will download the audio codec required for the type of evidence to be acquired at first synchronization.
-RCS 8.2 - U3 Installation vector -------------- ---------------------

-Name Description Use the cer- tificate to sign Sign the executable using the digital certificate.
-The digital signature can significantly increase the level of invisibility to anti-viruses. the dropper IMPORTANT: follow the procedure to receive a certificate to use this function.
-See "Obtaining a Code Signing certificate" on page 120.
+Use the certificate to sign the dropper

+Sign the executable using the digital certificate.
+The digital signature can significantly increase the level of invisibility to anti-viruses.

+IMPORTANT: follow the procedure to receive a certificate to use this function.
+See "Obtaining a Code Signing certificate" on page 139.

 Service call: for further information on how to obtain a digital certificate, contact HackingTeam support service.

 NOTE: 1 KiB is 1024 byte.